Master of Financial Planning and Financial Psychology - MFPP

 unique and comprehensive master’s degree program in financial planning.

-The graduate program would require completion of 33 credit hours, consisting of six personal
+The graduate program requires completion of 33 credit hours, consisting of seven personal

-financial planning core courses, four financial psychology/behavioral finance courses, and
+financial planning core courses, and four financial psychology/behavioral finance courses.

 Code | Title | Credits |